-Mediation Analysis.
-Prior to completing the mediation analyses, bivariate correlations were computed among all variables of interest and control variables.
+Before completing the mediation analyses, bivariate correlations were computed among all variables of interest and control variables.
 Results are reported in Table 3.
 Preparatory to our mediation analysis, path analyses were conducted to compute direct effects.

-To examine our mediation hypothesis, a path model was specified using AMOS 7.0 (Arbuckle, 2006).
-Using AMOS 7.0 we computed a confidence interval for the size of the indirect path between perceived partner virtues and perceived problem-solving through support seeking.
+To examine our mediation hypothesis, a path model was specified using Amos 7.0 (Arbuckle, 2006).
+Using Amos 7.0, we computed a confidence interval for the size of the indirect path between perceived partner virtues and perceived problem solving through support seeking.
 Computer-intensive resampling methods were used because they involve fewer assumptions and are more accurate than traditional tests of mediation (MacKinnon, Fairchild, & Fritz, 2007).
-Bootstrapping was used in order to gain more accurate confidence intervals for the analysis (Preacher & Hayes, 2008).
+Bootstrapping was used to gain more accurate confidence intervals for the analysis (Preacher & Hayes, 2008).
 Mediational pathways were tested for both the concurrent model (Figure 2) and longitudinal model (Figure 3) for own and partner problem-solving efficacy.